Mathematical foundations of quantum information: Measurement and foundations

 In Section 2, we discuss quantum measurement, one of the most fundamental notions in quantum information.
-Von Neumann's axiomatization \cite{vN32} of quantum mechanics has answered what are quantum states and what are quantum observables, but left unanswered what are quantum measurements.
-In the 1970s, a new mathematical theory was emerged on such notions as probability operator-valued measures (POVMs), operations, and instruments for describing various aspects of quantum measurements, and the problem of mathematical characterization of the notion of quantum measurement was completely solved based on those notions \cite{83CR,84QC}.
+Von Neumann's axiomatization \cite{vN32} of quantum mechanics has answered what mathematically represent quantum states and quantum observables, but left unanswered what mathematically represent quantum measurements.
+In the 1970s, a new mathematical theory emerged about such notions as probability operator-valued measures (POVMs), operations, and instruments for describing various aspects of quantum measurements, and the problem of mathematical characterization of the notion of quantum measurement was completely solved based on those notions \cite{83CR,84QC}.
 This theory is now an indispensable part of quantum information theory.
 In Section 3, we discuss the uncertainty principle.
-In 1927, Heisenberg introduced the uncertainty principle that describes the inevitable amount of disturbance caused by the back action of a measurement and sets a limitation for simultaneous measurements of non-commuting observables.
+In 1927, Heisenberg introduced the uncertainty principle describing the inevitable amount of disturbance caused by the back action of a measurement and setting a limitation for simultaneous measurements of non-commuting observables.
 However, his quantitative relation has been revealed not to be universally valid \cite{02KB5E}, through the debate on the standard quantum limit for gravitational wave detection induced by measurement back action \cite{88MS,89RS}.
-We discuss the above mentioned debate and a new universally valid formulation of the uncertainty principle obtained recently \cite{03HUR,03UPQ,03UVR,04URN}.
+We discuss the above-mentioned debate and a new universally valid formulation of the uncertainty principle obtained recently \cite{03HUR,03UPQ,03UVR,04URN}.
 In Section 4, we give an outline of the recent study of the accuracy limits for quantum computation.
-This result was obtained by quantitatively generalizing the Wigner-Araki-Yanase theorem on the limitation of measurement under conservation laws by using the above new universally valid uncertainty principle \cite{02CLU,02CQC,03UPQ}.
+This result was obtained by quantitatively generalizing the Wigner-Araki-Yanase theorem on the limitation of measurement under conservation laws by using the new universally valid uncertainty principle above \cite{02CLU,02CQC,03UPQ}.
 In Section 5, we outline the recent investigation on interpretation of quantum mechanics.
 We shall discuss simultaneous measurability of non-commuting observables based on the new uncertainty principle \cite{06QPC,07SMN} and a new interpretation of quantum mechanics based on quantum set theory \cite{07TPQ}.